NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/03_verification.md

 Being able to read code is as important as being able to write it.
 For this exercise, assume that the module is correct.
-This test is being written to ensure that any future changes to the module to not change its external behavior.
+This test is being written to ensure that any future changes to the module do not change its external behavior.

 Design a test that reasonably verifies the behavior of the Exercise2 module.